 NIU Principal Investigators (PI) may need to collaborate with colleagues at other institutions or organizations to enhance scientific or programmatic aspects of a research project or because a funding solicitation encourages multiple organizations to participate together.

-These collaborations often require NIU to transfer a portion of the sponsored project funds and scope of work to the collaborating institution.
+These collaborations often require NIU to transfer a portion of the sponsored project funds and scope of work to a collaborating institution.
 Under this arrangement, the collaborating institution becomes a “subrecipient” to NIU and becomes responsible for its portion of the award.
 However, Federal regulations ultimately hold NIU accountable for their programmatic and fiscal performance.
-NIU’s inability to properly classify work as a subrecipient and effectively monitor these agreements can result in disallowed award costs or loss of federal funding.
+NIU’s inability to properly classify an entity as a subrecipient and effectively monitor these agreements can result in disallowed award costs or loss of federal funding.